eslint/json/docs/rules/sort-keys.md

 # sort-keys

+Require JSON object keys to be sorted.

+## Background

-Warns when keys are not in the specified order.
+This rule warns when keys are not in the specified order.
 Based on the ESLint [`sort-keys`](https://eslint.org/docs/latest/rules/sort-keys) rule.

-## Background

 ## Rule Details